Help us grow — star us on GitHubGitHub stars

 Get the most recent value for a predicate.
 This is essential for state tracking:

-const { activeTasks } = await lr.Attribute.findAll({
+const { activeTasks } = await lr.Record.findAll({

 activeTasks: [